 - You have concerns about your milk supply.

-A lactation consultant can help you navigate these challenges with compassion and expertise, ensuring you and your baby feel comfortable and confident.
+A lactation consultant can help you navigate these challenges with compassion and expertise, so both you and your baby can feel comfortable and confident.

 Frequently Asked Questions